 From here, follow the path up William Clough, named after a cutler who worked here.
 Look for signs of iron smelting underfoot.
 During the mass trespass the ramblers left the path which was originally higher up the slope and became embroiled in scuffles with gamekeepers and water bailiffs.

-Continue upwards to Ashop Head where the Pennine Way joins the path and turn right.
+Continue upwards to Ashop Head, where the Pennine Way joins the path, and turn right.
 Carry on along the ridge to Sandy Heys.
-This area was badly damaged by fire in 2003; peat moorland is a high fire risk after long spells of dry weather.
 All the way along the plateau admire the views over Yorkshire to the north, Cheshire to the west, Wales beyond.
-These views wouldn't necessarily have been clear in the 1930s due to industrial smokes from mill chimneys and coal fires.
 In July and August the landscape is colourful with flowering heather.

 Marvel at the spectacular rock buttresses and cascading water of the Kinder Downfall.
 On a clear day, this natural amphitheatre can be visible for many miles.

-Continue along the Pennine Way to Kinder Low trig point, rising to over 2,000ft (630m).
+Continue along the Pennine Way to Kinder Low trig point, rising to over 630 metres.
 We're working to prevent the erosion of peat here by planting cotton grass to hold it in place and limiting water run-off.
-Below and to your right are Cluther Rocks, where roadside millstones used to be quarried.
+Below and to your right are Cluther Rocks, where roadside millstones were once quarried.

 Continue to the flag path, following the route to the left, to Edale Road.
 Turn right through the gate.
-Edale Road is an old packhorse route.
-Edale Cross marks the summit of the road.
+Edale Road is an old packhorse route and Edale Cross marks the summit of the road.
 Continue downhill towards Hayfield.